DigitaleGesellschaft/jekyll-theme-conference/README.md

       layout: room
 ```

 To change the URL of the collection, simply edit the `permalink` property and replace the `:collection` tag (which translates to `talks`, `speakers` and `rooms`) with your desired value.
-Please note that the talk and speaker overview pages should residue in a folder of the same name.
+Please note that the talk and speaker overview pages should reside in a folder of the same name.

+> [!NOTE]
-_Note:_ While you might want to change the URLs, the name of the three collections (`talks`, `speakers` and `rooms`) is fixed and cannot be changed.
+> Please note that while you might want to change the URLs, the name of the three collections (`talks`, `speakers` and `rooms`) is fixed and cannot be changed.

 ### Language